Shawn Johnson Shares New Details About Daughter’s Birth, Teases Name Reveal

 22 hours of labor to end in a c section.
 I went in with such a stubborn mindset of thinking the only way I could bring our baby into the world was naturally.
 No meds no intervention.
 At 14 hours when I chose to get an epidural I felt guilty.
 At 22 hours when we were told I had to get a c section I felt like I had failed.
 But after holding our sweet girl in my arms and being told everything went well and she had made it to us safely I could have cared less.
 My/our world no longer has anything to do with us but everything to do with her.
 It’s all for her and I will forever do anything for this girl that I love more than I ever could imagine.
 A love no one can ever prepare you for. @andrewdeast I meant it in the hospital when I said you will forever be my number one but she will now forever be OUR number one together.
 Thank you to the incredible doctors and nurses who brought our baby girl into the world safely and to the best husband/daddy in the world for being there every step of the way. ???? @tealephotography

 Just an hour after Johnson shared this latest post, nearly 235,000 people had liked it.
-There were almost 2,500 comments in that short timeframe as well and Shawn’s fans gushed over how amazing the gymnast is and how precious her baby girl appears to be.
+There were almost 2,500 comments in that short timeframe as well, and Shawn’s fans gushed over how amazing the gymnast is and how precious her baby girl appears to be.

 “I had a very similar birth experience, I promise you it doesn’t matter at all how they got here, it’s that they got here safely!
 Xoxo” commented one of Shawn’s fans.